 Working with “human subjects”

 Questions related to research methods and ethics are central to MACS.
 Some capstone projects will be required to go through the Institutional Review Board (IRB) approval process; others will not.
 Capstone and portfolio advisors will help students in determining whether they need IRB approval for their research and in navigating the approval process in a prompt fashion, if they do.
 It is important to know that the question “Do I need to go through the IRB process?” cannot be answered until you have a clear idea of your research methods and the nature of the relationships involved in your research.
 You should consult with your advisors as your thinking about these questions develops.
-If you and your advisors determine that submitting an IRB application is necessary, you should prepare the application according to the instructions available on the Human Subjects Division website http://www.washington.edu/research/hsd/ After you have prepared the application, your capstone advisor has reviewed it, and you are ready to submit it to IRB, the IAS Associate Director for Graduate Education (Ron Krabill) will review it and sign off as “chair, director, or dean”.
+If you and your advisors determine that submitting an IRB application is necessary, you should prepare the application according to the instructions available on the Human Subjects Division website http://www.washington.edu/research/hsd/ After you have prepared the application, your capstone advisor has reviewed it, and you are ready to submit it to IRB, the IAS Associate Dean responsible for graduate education will review it and sign off as “chair, director, or dean”.